How to Limit Sugar While You Have Braces

 Some foods are sneaky and have more sugars in them than you might expect.
 Do some research on what kinds of foods have fewer sugars and which have more than you might expect.
 If you like to snack, making snacks in advance is a good way to help keep yourself from snacking on unhealthier options.
 Also, if you can, it’s smart to stock your fridge and pantry with primarily healthy, brace-friendly foods.
 You might think limiting sugar will be really difficult and affect your ability to eat tasty food, but there are plenty of delicious and healthy food options out there for you.
 If not for your oral health, do it for your physical health!

 Limiting sugar sounds like a lot of work.
 In fact, braces in general sound like a lot of work, but they’re not.
-They require you to be more aware of the foods you’re consuming and the care you provide your teeth, but they help you to develop healthier oral routines.
-Being very careful with your teeth while you have braces will ensure sure your teeth are bright and shiny when you finally get your braces off at the end of treatment.
+They require you to be more aware of the foods you’re consuming and the care you provide your teeth, but they help you to develop healthier oral routines and routines that are healthier for your whole body.
+Being very careful with your teeth while you have braces will ensure your teeth are bright and shiny when you finally get your braces off at the end of treatment.
 The better you take care of your teeth, the better they will look once the braces are removed.

 At Milnor Orthodontics, our experts are here to help you achieve a priceless smile.
 Call our office at (970) 230-3187 or visit milnororthodontics.com to learn more.
 We're located at 1103 S. Shields St. in Fort Collins, Colorado.